-Forensic psychological assessments are independent evaluations that typically involve a combination of comprehensive clinical interviews, the administration of standardized psychological tests, and the use of evidence-based risk assessment instruments.
+Forensic psychological assessments are independent evaluations that typically involve a combination of comprehensive clinical interviews (in-person or via telehealth), the administration of standardised psychological tests, and the use of evidence-based risk assessment instruments.

-These forensic psychological assessments aim to address specific legal questions, helping legal practitioners and the courts understand the reasons behind the offending behavior, the likelihood of reoffending, and potential treatment or sentencing options.
+Forensic psychological assessments are objective in nature, and aim to address specific legal questions, helping legal practitioners and the courts to understand the reasons behind offending behaviour(s), the likelihood of reoffending, and potential treatment or sentencing options.

 Supervision is an essential component of good practice for psychologists, providing the vital underpinning of high-quality clinical psychology services.